 David Molnar is a celebrity and advertising photographer whose clients include Google, Pepsi, & Sony among many others.
 David is now focusing on sharing his knowledge with others by being a photography mentor and creating world-class photo education, inspiration & resources.
 David's photography courses are structured for beginners and span the entire spectrum of learning photography from mastering your camera, understanding lighting, and composition and learning how to edit and organize like a pro.

-Masters of photography brings you online photography classes by the most celebrated photographers in the world.
+Masters of photography brings you some of the best online photography classes created by the most celebrated photographers in the world.
 They currently have courses by three photographers, namely Steve McCurry, Joel Meyerowitz, and Albert Watson wherein you get lifetime access to hours of content.
 Once you have finished the course from them, you will also get a personalized certificate.